evandisoft/RedOnion/Kerbalua/README.md

 This script is a script that waits a short time, and then explodes 5 random parts.
 It can be a fun piloting challenge because it can make your ship very difficult to recover from.
 A video demonstration of my poor piloting skills being put to the test by this script is [here](https://www.youtube.com/watch?v=xzAghlB2NLw)

-The first thing this script does is use our [CommonScriptApi](https://github.com/evandisoft/RedOnion/blob/master/CommonScriptApi.md) to get access to a reference to the current vessel.
+The first thing this script does is uses `import` to get access to a reference to the current vessel and to UnityEngine's Random class.

 ```
-vessel=Ksp.FlightGlobals.ActiveVessel
+vessel=import.FlightGlobals.ActiveVessel

+Random=import.UnityEngine.Random
 ```
 And stores the current vessel in a global variable called "vessel"